 If you're curious, here are a few pictures I shot during these hangouts that I happen to like:

-And you can also have a look at my street portraits from the London Pride 2019.
+You can also have a look at my street portraits from the London Pride 2019 or my black and white Amalfi Coast.

 I'm not currently publishing these on my Instagram feed because these would not be consistent with the rest of my content.
 But I do post them in my stories when I take them.